-SNAPS sessions will be moderated by rural family physicians, and they will run over the lunch hour of the second and third Thursdays of the rotation.
+SNAPS sessions will be moderated by rural family physicians, and they will run over the lunch hour on Thursday of week 2 and Thursday of week 3.
 Please ensure the clerk is free from clinical duties at noon on these days.